testingisdocumenting/znai/td-documentation-docs/documentation/introduction/getting-started.md

 # Command Line Tool

-Mdoc comes with a command line tool that:
+`Znai` comes with a command line tool that:
 * Generates a documentation website
 * Runs auto-preview on a local server
 * Runs documentation server